asra-naseem/LowLevelDesign_JAVA/README.md

 # LowLevelDesign_JAVA

-Practicing Low level Design Patterns and Problems in Java
+Practicing Low-Level Design Patterns and Problems in Java.

+---

-### 1.Implemented Strategy Pattern
+## 1. Implemented Strategy Pattern

+The **Strategy Design Pattern** is a behavioral design pattern that allows a class's behavior or algorithm to be selected at runtime.
+It encapsulates a family of algorithms into separate classes, making them interchangeable without altering the code that uses them.
+This promotes **flexibility**, **reusability**, and adherence to the **Open/Closed Principle**.